-NRPA is dedicated to providing a safe, productive and welcoming environment for all participants and NRPA staff.
-All participants including, but not limited to, attendees, speakers, volunteers, exhibitors, NRPA staff members, service providers and all others are expected to abide by this Code of Conduct.
-This Code of Conduct applies to all NRPA live events, virtual events, webinars and across NRPA blogs, online forums and social media.
+NRPA is dedicated to providing a safe, productive, and welcoming environment for all conference participants including, but not limited to, attendees, speakers, volunteers, exhibitors, NRPA staff members, service providers and all others involved.
+Conference participants are expected to abide by this Code of Conduct throughout all NRPA live events, virtual events, webinars, and across NRPA blogs, online forums, and social media.

-NRPA has zero-tolerance for any form of discrimination or harassment, including, but not limited to, sexual harassment by participants or our staff members at our events.
-If you notice that someone else is being subjected to unacceptable behavior, or have any other concerns, please notify a conference organizer as soon as possible.
-The NRPA team will be available to assist those experiencing unacceptable behavior to feel safe for the duration of the Virtual Conference.
+NRPA has zero-tolerance for any form of discrimination or harassment, including but not limited to sexual harassment by participants or our staff members at our events.
+If you notice that someone else is being subject to unacceptable behavior, or have any other concerns, please notify a conference organizer as soon as possible.
+The NRPA team will be available to assist those experiencing unacceptable behavior so that all participants feel safe for the duration of the conference.

 Unacceptable Behavior is defined as: